AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

 DSP supports people-based, universal IDs for cookieless, single-device (not cross-device) targeting across digital formats supported by DSP.

 * DSP can ingest your first-party segments comprised of hashed email IDs<!-- or universal IDs --> built within your customer data platform (CDP) and convert them to universal IDs.
-Each resulting ID is people-based, and ad frequency caps are applied at the ID level.
+Each resulting ID is people-based, and ad frequency caps are applied at the ID level<!-- Move that info. to somewhere else? -->.

 * You can manually send your authenticated [[!DNL LiveRamp] [!DNL RampIDs]] directly to DSP using the [!DNL LiveRamp] [!DNL Connect] dashboard.